libktx/ktx/math/README.md

 - instances can be destructed: `val (x, y) = vector2`
 - `Vector2.toImmutableVector2()` Returns an immutable vector with same `x` and `y` attributes than this `Vector2`
 - `ImmutableVector2.toVector2()` Returns an mutable vector with same `x` and `y` attributes than this `ImmutableVector2`
+- Most of the functions of `Vector2` which mutate the vector are provided but deprecated.
+This allow smooth migration from `Vector2`.
 - Notable difference with `Vector2`
   - `+`, `-`, `*`, `/` are available and replace `add`, `sub` and `scl`.
   - `withLength()` and `withLength2()` replace `setLength()` and `setLength2()` and return a new vector of same direction